What is Counselling? What is Psychotherapy?

-Counselling is a specialised type of interpersonal relationship that enables clients contending with a variety of emotional problems to explore what they're going through in a safely contained and supporting environment.
+Counselling and psychotherapy are specialised types of interpersonal relationships to help clients explore what they're going through in a safely contained and supporting environment.
 It is a helping relationship predicated on a qualified practitioner assuming a facilitative role in assisting clients in their psychological growth, maturity and development.

-The client is prized in their totality and thereby empowered to reconnect with their authentic thoughts, feelings and emotions.
-Clients can disentangle, reevaluate and discover their experience anew and, with the help of the counsellor, find a sense of clarity about themselves and their situations.
-The counsellor will sit alongside their client in helping them to find out want they want to get from their life; what honestly communicates their true self.
+The client is prized in their totality and empowered to reconnect with their authentic thoughts, feelings and emotions.
+Clients can disentangle, reevaluate and discover their experience anew and find a sense of clarity about themselves and their situations.
+The counsellor will sit alongside their client to find out want they want to get from their life; what honestly communicates their true self.
 This therapeutic process allows clients to retrieve their heretofore buried strengths, and move forward in a way that's true to them.

-The counselling dynamic contains boundaries of vital importance.
+The counselling and psychotherapeutic relational dyad contain boundaries of vital importance.
 These professional boundaries provide security and safety for both the client and the practitioner.
-A therapeutic hour, for example, typically fifty-minutes in duration, is maintained in the interests of both continuity and consistency.
+For example, a therapeutic hour, typically fifty-minutes in duration, is maintained in the interests of both continuity and consistency.
 The value of confidentiality is crucial to containing sensitive information and promoting a climate of trust.